 Not all firearms are the same.
 The method of carrying and handling firearms varies in accordance with the mechanical characteristics of each gun.
-Since guns can be so different, no person should handle any firearm without first having thoroughly familiarized himself with the particular type of firearm he is using, the safe gun handling rules for loading, unloading, carrying, handling that firearm, and the rules of safe gun handling in general.
+Since guns can be so different, no person should handle any firearm without first having thoroughly familiarized himself with the particular type of firearm oughly familiarized himself with the particular type of firearm he is using, the safe gun handling rules for loading, unloading, carrying, handling that firearm, and the rules of safe gun handling in general.